 React Native is flexible when it comes to the development environment as it allows developers to use the text editor & IDE of their own preference and choice.
 One of the best features in React Native is the Live Reload feature which allows developers to see the changes made to the code real-time.

-Undoubtedly, Xamarin has a friendlier development environment because it allows developers to write code on Windows and the same code can be compiled on a Mac as Apple doesn’t allow developers to do so any other way.
+Undoubtedly, Xamarin app development" has a friendlier development environment because it allows developers to write code on Windows and the same code can be compiled on a Mac as Apple doesn’t allow developers to do so any other way.

 React Native vs Xamarin: Which one is better?

-While the best choice for you depends on various factors but React Native is a promising overall choice.
+While the best choice for you depends on various factors but React Native app development is a promising overall choice.
 In today’s scenario, React Native has steady growth, flawless code structure, and brilliant and large community support.
 We suggest you go for React Native for your next project owing to its outstanding support from developers, it’s easy availability and cost-effectiveness.